 It is an honor and privilege to be able to partner with this wonderful church where I grew up and that has been instrumental in my walk with Christ.
 I am deeply grateful for your commitment to help us in the work that my wife and I are doing in East Asia.

 In my last year of college I felt the Lord calling me to be His witness in Asia.
 After spending some months praying and seeking counsel, I decided to find a job as an English teacher, to live here and learn the language and customs.
 After a year of doing that, drawing nearer to Him and attending a church in that city, I found a new job working in a university in another city.
 It seemed good to me as I prayed and considered this opportunity to take it.
 A few weeks after I moved to my new job, I met people who were also here for the Lord and specifically seeking to reach out to college students.
 After spending some time with them, I prayed and sought counsel and once again felt it was good to join their group.

 I have been working with them for 4 years now and it has been a blessed time in which I have seen God at work among the students we reach out to as well as in my own life.
 In that time I also met Maggie, who became a Christian through the ministry as a student.
 When I met her, she had already graduated and felt called to continue serving as staff.
 After serving together for a few months and getting to know each other more, we started dating.
-A year and a half ago, we got married and are on this journey of doing life and missions together.
+A year and a half ago, we got married and are on this journey of doing life and post together.

 We are so blessed by the many people here and at home that pray for us and have given us help, advice and support.
 Now that Christ Journey Church is partnering with us, I wanted to share a little bit more about our partner organization River of Life East Asia.

 River of Life East Asia outreach is a missional organization that is particularly focused on college students and the Asian Church.
 We have a three part mission statement.